Negma Ibrahim

 Negma Ibrahim (February 25, 1914 – June 4, 1976) was an Egyptian actress who acted in over 40 movies.
-She is best known for her mastery of evil roles in the classical era of Egyptian cinema.
+She is best known for her work acting as evil roles in the classical era of Egyptian cinema.

 She was born to a Jewish family in Cairo.
 She began her career as a singer in 1921.
 She converted from Judaism to Islam in 1932.

 Her sister Serena was also an actress.